samiramis-khazaei/Financial-Engineering/Crude Oil Regim Prediction/README.md

 - The trading rule does not generate returns in the final test because all predicted regimes are Middle.

 ---

-## Limitations

-1. **No clean PCA ablation**
-   The baseline and PCA pipelines differ in more than dimensionality reduction.

-2. **Unequal rolling-window counts**
-   Baseline and PCA aggregate results are not based on exactly the same saved windows.

-3. **Limited final-test regime diversity**
-   All realized final-period targets are Middle.

-4. **No persistence benchmark**
-   The full Bayesian Network should be compared against a simple regime-persistence model.

-5. **MAP-only prediction**
-   Posterior regime probabilities are not yet used for evaluation or trading.

-6. **Simple trading layer**
-   Transaction costs, risk-adjusted performance, and probability-based position sizing are not included.

----

 ## Future Improvements

 Planned extensions include: